- Students are to take pride in École Cobble Hill and show respect by cleaning up after

 NO STUDENT HAS THE RIGHT TO INTERFERE WITH THE TEACHER’S ABILITY TO TEACH

-Note: Bullying is defined as persistent unwelcome behaviour, mostly using unwarranted or invalid criticism, nit-picking, fault-finding, also exclusion, isolation, being singled out and treated differently, being shouted at, or humiliated.
+Please Note: Bullying is defined as persistent unwelcome behaviour, mostly using unwarranted or invalid criticism, psychological or mental aggression, nit-picking, fault-finding, also exclusion, isolation, being singled out and treated differently, being shouted at, or humiliated.

 School staff will respect the individual differences of students and respond to each situation according to the student’s age, maturity, capacity and past conduct.

 Standards of conduct and behaviour are explained, practiced and reviewed throughout the year.
-In case of misconduct or misbehaviour, a procedure similar to the one described below will be followed and documented:
+In case of misconduct or misbehaviour, a procedure similar to the following will be documented:

-- Help them take ownership of the problem.
+2. Help them take ownership of their role.